 For more information, or to subscribe to or unsubscribe from the email list for Next Generations Group monthly email announcements, please contact Diana Lindemann, Next Generations Group co-coordinator, at Diana2504@msn.com, or call 503-312-2530.
 Our website is nextgenerationsgroup.wordpress.com.
-Find us on Facebook for the most current news at “Next Generations Group.”
+Find us on Facebook at “Next Generations Group.”

 Next Gen Topic contacts:

-We have a social group email list!
-To receive occasional email program invites presented by other organizations, please email Nurit at email@example.com to be put on the Next Gen social group list.
+Social group email list — To receive occasional email program invites presented by other organizations, please email Nurit at email@example.com to be put on the Next Gen social group list.
 Once you are on the group list, you can send relevant info to the group as well.

-If you are a 3g and want more information please contact Naomi Derner via Sue, firstname.lastname@example.org
+Calling all 3gs! — If you are a 3g and want more information about the new group forming, please contact Naomi Derner at firstname.lastname@example.org

 Are you interested in sharing your Portland-area immigrant family story?
 Please contact Linda Kelley email@example.com, Jewish Genealogy Society of Oregon about submitting a 1-page history to KehilaLinks.
 She is the volunteer local manager for the JewishGen website (https://www.jewishgen.org/)that houses this international Jewish community history page (https://kehilalinks.jewishgen.org/).